 Jonathan Baron, AWA’s dance teacher and professional dancer who recently won a national Inspirational Teacher Award, first introduced dance classes to Hillingdon Manor School six years ago and now teaches dance to over three quarters of the school.

 Commenting on Autism Awareness Week, Jonathan said, “Performing at Apple Covent Garden is an amazing opportunity to reach a public audience and inspire others affected by autism – individuals, their families and friends.
 At Hillingdon Manor School, we have seen the power of self-belief and the younger students really aspire to the older students’ achievements.
 We instil the same ethos in them – with hard work and discipline comes success.”

-Anna Kennedy OBE, Autism Ambassador for Options and organiser of the Apple event, added, “We are so excited that our Autism’s Got Talent performers are showcasing their acts at the Apple Flagship Store in Covent Garden during Autism Awareness Week!
+Anna Kennedy OBE, organiser of the Apple event, added, “We are so excited that our Autism’s Got Talent performers are showcasing their acts at the Apple Flagship Store in Covent Garden during Autism Awareness Week!
 This is a chance to celebrate success and have fun – all while raising public awareness and helping to make the world a friendlier place for people with autism.”

 Autism’s Got Talent is now in its eighth year and 20 performers will be showcasing their talent at the Mermaid Theatre in London on 4th May 2019.